-Request #3: Office Applications
+Request #2: Office Applications

 This is one of our biggest areas in terms of FTES and number of sections.
 We offer about 30 sections each semester from this area, and currently they are taught exclusively by adjunct instructors.
-There is a need for a coordinator for the program and for coordination to keep courses up-do-date with frequent software updates.
+There is a need for a coordinator for the program to keep courses up-do-date with frequent software updates and to maintain parity with industry certifications.